donomii/Vort/README.md

 ### Server

 From the windows start menu, select "Vort-nfs", the Vort Network File server.
 Vort server will start, and print out a url for contacting the server.
-Use this url with the client, as descirbed below.
+Use this url with the client, as described below.

+This will create an empty vort file store in the default location, if one doesn't exist already.
+To serve a file from a different location, you will have to use the command line.

 ### Client

-To connect to the server, open a command shell in the vort directory, and use the vort windows client, with the url from the server:
+To connect to the server, open a command shell, and use the vort windows client with the url from the server:

     vort-winfs.exe z:\ http://192.168.1.101/